keptn/lifecycle-toolkit/docs/docs/guides/otel.md

 00-<trace-id>-<span-id>-01
 ```

-This span link needs to be added the the `KeptnAppContext`, which will ensure the connection
+This span link needs to be added the the `KeptnAppContext` resource,
+which ensures the connection
 between traces of different versions of the application.

 ```yaml